-time_bucket_ng() (next generation) experimental function is an updated
+time_bucket_ng() function is an experimental version of the

 time_bucket_ng() functions are similar, but not completely compatible.
 There are two main differences.

 time_bucket_ng() doesn't work with timestamps prior to

 Secondly, the default

 origin values differ.

 date of January 3, 2000, for buckets shorter than a month.